GNOME/orca/README-APPLICATION-DEVELOPERS.md

 exposed to Orca via the accessible Action interface via the toolkit.
 Orca has a setting, disabled by default, to present mnemonics to the user.

 Help text is supported in Orca v46 and later.
-It is presented by default when focus changes, but that presentation can be disabled by the user either globally or on per-app basis.
+Prior to Orca v47.alpha, this feature was disabled by default.
+Starting with Orca v47.alpha, help text is presented by default when focus changes, but that presentation can be disabled by the user either globally or on per-app basis.
 However, even when disabled for focus changes, users can always obtain the help text on demand by using Orca's "Where Am I?" command.